 Budget laptops and cheap tablets for students are scarce.
-Here are the best affordable student laptop and tablet deals to enable your kids’ remote learning and homeschooling during COVID-19 closures.
+Here are the best early Black Friday and other deals for affordable student laptops and tablets to enable kids’ remote learning and homeschooling during COVID-19 closures.
 Discover how to save even more with education discounts on computers for students, parents and teachers.

 This post contains a ton of (hopefully useful) information.
 You can use this article overview to navigate:

 The challenge of finding a cheap student laptop for distance learning during COVID-19

 It has been really difficult to find a cheap-but-decent student laptop amid the COVID-19 crisis.
 (That may be about to change with limited early Black Friday deals for budget laptops and tablets on the horizon.)